cgreenhalgh/ocaml-crosscompiling/README.md

 So a minimal change would be allow ocamlbuild's ocamlfind to be over-riden, and/or allow a toolchain to be specified for the current command.
 Then make sure this is used in findlib.ml as well as on options.ml.

 A next elaboration would be allow a tag to specify toolchain on a per-file basis.
 But this would require changing all of the core commands.
-It would also require handling in the Findlib.query at least; not sure how this would play out.
+It would also require handling in the Findlib.query at least; not sure how this would play out (e.g. because of the recursive nature of that query vs possible tagging strategies).